 Distributed (Remote) Testing

 Once you reach the limits of one machine, you can switch to distributed or remote testing.

-But JMeter defaults are not fine for efficient remote testing, so in user.properties, add:
+But JMeter defaults before 2.9 were not fine for efficient remote testing, so in user.properties, add:

 - remove some data from the SampleResults as the response body, but do you need response body during a High Load Test, NO, DEFINITELY NO !